 Definition of Ballad

 A ballad is a form of narrative verse that is considered either poetic or musical.
 As a literary device, a ballad is a narrative poem, typically consisting of a series of four-line stanzas.
-Ballads were originally sung or recited as an oral tradition among rural societies, and were often anonymous retellings of local legends and stories by wandering minstrels in the Middle Ages.
+Ballads were originally sung or recited as an oral tradition among rural societies and were often anonymous retellings of local legends and stories by wandering minstrels in the Middle Ages.
 These traditional or “folk” ballads are sometimes referred to as “popular” ballads.
-Literary ballads are deliberate creations by poets in imitation of the form and spirit of traditional ballad.
+Literary ballads are deliberate creations by poets in imitation of the form and spirit of a traditional ballad.

 One of the most famous ballads in poetry and literature is “The Rime of the Ancient Mariner” by Samuel Taylor Coleridge.
-Coleridge incorporates many aspects of traditional folk ballad, including a dramatic story of the journey of an old sailor.
+Coleridge incorporates many aspects of a traditional folk ballad, including a dramatic story of the journey of an old sailor.
 In addition, “The Rime of the Ancient Mariner” features conventional ballad elements such as dialogue, word and phrase repetition, and patterns of rhyme and rhythm.
 Coleridge also implants a Romantic writing influence in his ballad as well, by emphasizing the supernatural and utilizing elevated sound devices.
-The merging of traditional folk ballad and Coleridge’s own style as a poet create a complex poem that is beautifully composed.
+The merging of traditional folk ballads and Coleridge’s own style as a poet creates a complex poem that is beautifully composed.

 Common Examples of Subject Matter Found in Ballad

 The form of ballads, their meaning, and subject matter have changed over time.
 Ultimately, as a form of narrative verse, most ballads are associated with some aspect of telling a story.
-Here are some common examples of subject matter found in ballad:
+Here are some common examples of subject matter found in a ballad:

 - tragic romance

 - reimagination of legends

 - the supernatural